 Lessen your dependency on air conditioning

-Don’t let the sun shine in
+Do not let the sunshine in

-Replace windows with energy-efficient Low-E glass.
+- Replace windows with energy-efficient Low-E glass.
 Low-E glass material reflects, so you can keep your home cooler in the summer and warmer in the winter.

-Install heat control film and apply to windows, or install awnings over exterior windows, for rooms that receive direct sunlight.
+- Install heat control film and apply to windows, or install awnings over exterior windows, for rooms that receive direct sunlight.
 This can greatly reduce the rise in temperatures inside during the warmer months.

-Plant deciduous trees (trees that shed their leaves annually, versus evergreens) on the south and west sides of your house to help keep it cooler with shade during the warmer months and allow sunshine through (when the trees shed their leaves) during the colder months.
+- Plant deciduous trees (trees that shed their leaves annually, versus evergreens) on the south and west sides of your house to help keep it cooler with shade during the warmer months and allow sunshine through (when the trees shed their leaves) during the colder months.